 - Interactivity: Does the proposed session encourage interaction with attendees, i.e., discussions, activities, simulations, gaming, or other ways to engage the audience?

-The committee will review all proposals and notify you of its decision by September 1, 2017.
+The committee will review all proposals and notify you of its decision no later than November 18, 2019.

 Session Subject Areas